- 1 Canoe vs Kayak Fishing: Which Do Fishers Prefer?

 |Price||More expensive||Less expensive (unless buying hybrid, fishing kayak)|

 Canoes and kayaks are both very similar in many different ways.
 However, there are a wide variety of both kinds of boats—each with different sets of features—and some make for better fishing boats than others.
+New users should read about the best kayaks for beginners.

 For the purposes of this post, we’ll focus mainly on sit-on-top kayaks and recreational canoes.
 Most paddlers agree that these types of boats are best for fishing when compared to other types.
+Read about more outdoor gear.
+Our camping and hiking gear section is also helpful.

 Why Sit-on-Top Kayaks and Recreational Canoes?